James Lillywhite: Test cricket

-James Lillywhite and Dave Gregory were the 1st ever Test Captains.
+James Lillywhite and Dave Gregory were the first Test Captains.
 Neither were great with the bat.
-Of the 2 James top scored in the 1st Test scoring 10 in the 1st Innings on 17-Mar and scored 4 in the 2nd Innings on 19 March.
-James, having lost the toss, had his side put into bat which meant that James was the 1st ever Test player as he led out his England side.
+Of the two, James top scored in the 1st Test, scoring 10 in the 1st Innings on 17-Mar and scored 4 in the 2nd Innings on 19 March.
+James, having lost the toss, had his side put into bat which meant that James was the first Test player as he led out his England side.
 He was 35 years 20 days old.
-As his team followed him out he was passed by England No: 1 Harry Jupp and England No: 8 Tom Emmett who were both 35 years old but older than James Lillywhite.
+As his team followed him out, he was passed by England No: 1 Harry Jupp and England No: 8 Tom Emmett who were both 35 years old but older than James Lillywhite.

 He stood as a first-class umpire between 1883 and 1901, including six Test matches.
 He umpired all four Test matches between Australia and England in the 1881–82 season (being partnered by John Swift in three matches and George Coulthard in the other).
 He was one of the organisers of Arthur Shrewsbury's team to Australia in 1884–85 but, in spite of his experience, the Australian captain Billy Murdoch refused to allow him to umpire the first ever Test match at Adelaide.
 However, along with Ted Elliott, he umpired in the second Test of that series, when the entire Australian team refused to play unless they received fifty per cent of gate takings.
 Nine new faces appeared for Australia, and were soundly beaten.
 Lillywhite's other match as umpire was the drawn fourth Test between England and Australia at Old Trafford in 1899.

 He died in Chichester, the last English survivor of the first Test match.